udacity/RuBot/README.md

 ## Known issues

-URL previews kill the API connection.
+URL previews sent directly to the bot kill the API connection.

 ## Contributors